 - Monolingual documents.
-This is the the Library™ technology.
+This is the Library™ technology.
 Add monolingual documents in your target languages, and use Concordance to check your solutions.

 - Bilingual documents translated with memoQ through the ActiveTM™ technology.
 As you translate, memoQ gives you matches from these documents the same way as it does from translation memories.

 - Original documents and their translations through the LiveAlign™ technology. memoQ does the alignment for you and retrieves translation results the same way as it does from translation memories.
 If the alignment is incorrect, you can edit the links and memoQ will realign the document pair according to your corrections.

 - Binary reference material through the EZAttach™ technology.
 If you double-click on these files, memoQ opens them in the appropriate viewer.

 A single LiveDocs corpus can contain all these document types.